How do I know if car leasing is right for me?

 Well, leasing a new car could be your answer.

-With used car values falling year-on-year, coupled with an uncertain economy and rising household bills, the growing risks associated with new car depreciation have forced car buyers to look at cost-saving alternatives.
+With used car values being unpredictable, economic uncertainty and rising household bills; the growing risks associated with new car depreciation have forced car buyers to look at cost-saving alternatives.

 And being the most advanced car leasing market in Europe, the UK has no shortage of leasing companies, whose expertise is in buying hundreds of thousands of new cars every year and recycling them back into the increasingly voracious used car market at end of contract.